wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 the lock before we invoke the same function for the next child cache.
 This protocol, however, still guarantees the atomicity of invalidation operatons in the presence of concurrent invalidations at any level, due to the special structure of the cache hierarchy and the way invalidation request propagates.
 We next present the correctness proof.

+As shown in the 2PL correctness proof, the risk of releasing locks early resides in the fact that another thread B may serialize after the currenr thread A by accessing the object whose lock is released, and in the meantime serialize before thread A by having A accessing its state after A releases the lock, hence introducing a dependency cycle.
+We argue that these two will never happen together in the cache hierarchy based on two reasons.
+First, invalidations can only propagate from top to bottom, but not vice versa.
+Second, the cache hierarchy is organized as a tree, with the root being the LLC and leaves being L1 private caches.
+If the root of a subtree is locked, no request can be propagated to the subtree before the subtree root is released.